-Number and percent of member records reviewed (denominator) who had Individual Plans that contain methods to address safety and health risks and needs (numerator).
+Number and percent of member records reviewed who had Individual Plans that contain methods to address safety and health risks and assessed needs.
+Numerator: Number of member records reviewed who had Individual Plans that contain methods to address safety and health and assessed needs.
+Denominator: Total number of member records reviewed.